-A Quick Guide to Suspension of Studies for Undergraduate Students
+A Quick Guide to Suspension of Studies for Postgraduate Students

 - 1. Suspension or intermission of studies, from now on referred to simply as 'suspension', is always going to be a last resort, but it may become necessary if you are unable to carry out your studies to the required standard and it is plausible that a period away from Oxford will remedy this.
 Please note the fundamental difference between suspension and rustication.
 "Rustication" refers to expulsion as a punishment, such as for non-payment of fees, and is not an applicable term for the process outlined here. - 2.
 Suspension is not to be taken lightly.
-Intermitting your studies is disruptive, so it is only to be undertaken if, in your view and the College's, carrying on with your studies is impossible or near impossible. - 3.
+Intermitting your studies is disruptive, so it is only to be undertaken if, in your view and in your Department's, carrying on with your studies is impossible or near impossible. - 3.
 To make the break complete, and also so as not to make suspension seem more attractive an option than it is, there are strict rules about what suspension entails.
-In particular, suspended students are not allowed in College for any reason unless they have special permission from the Tutor for Undergraduates or the Dean (rarely granted).
+In particular, suspended students are not allowed in College for any reason unless they have special permission from the Tutor for Graduates or the Dean (rarely granted).
 Suspended students are usually expected to leave College within 48 hours of suspension being confirmed, and may not leave any belongings in storage during their suspension. - 4.
-Normally, suspension will be for a year: you will leave with the intention of picking up your studies where you left them in a year's time.
-Often however, it will be possible to return at the beginning of the equivalent term if you have suspended part-way through a term, and in exceptional circumstances other variations may be possible. - 5.
-If you are considering suspension, the first thing to do is to consult your Personal Tutor, who will then usually contact the Tutor for Undergraduates and the Academic Administrator.
-You may also contact either of these latter two directly, but in that case we will always consult your Personal Tutor.
-We will respect a request for suspension, but will only allow it if it is clear that it is the right course of action. - 6.
+Normally suspension will be for a term or multiple terms: you will leave with the intention of picking up your studies where you left them when you return. - If you are considering suspension, the first thing to do is to consult your Supervisor or your Department administrator.
+You may want to talk things over with your College Advisor, especially if your reason for suspending is welfarerelated. - 6.
 If all parties agree that suspension is reasonable and appropriate, you will need to get a certificate from the College doctors stating that you are unfit to study.
-(If your reason for suspending is not medical, you will be advised individually as to any evidence requirements).
-Once we have that, the normal process is for a meeting to be arranged involving the student, the Personal Tutor, the Tutor for
+If your reason for suspending is not medical, you will be advised individually as to any evidence requirements. - The terms for your return will be agreed with your Supervisor and your Department, which in the case of suspension on medical grounds will - as a minimum - require a medical certificate, usually from the College doctor, stating that you are fit to return to your studies. - 8.
+Suspension has a bearing on the level of access a student has to the University (Appendix A), and will affect financial circumstances (Appendix B) and if applicable visa arrangements (Appendix C).
+It is the student's responsibility to ensure they have reviewed all information available before suspending.